Anusree6154s/documentation/import-modules/passport/passport-jwt/README.md

     ```

 2. With session support (**without callback**)
+    - When with callback, internalluy, passport passes many checks and process including
+        - needing a session
+        - needing to use passport.serializeUser atleast once with a callback containing user.id/user
     - In the latest version, for authenticating using *passport-jwt* configured strategy, we need to use 2 extra methods from *passport* package and 1 method from *express-session* package:
         - <details>
             <summary>